GSOC members can attend geological field trips led by professional geologists.

 PRELIMINARY 2024 GSOC FIELD TRIP DESCRIPTIONS

-Please note that trips are being planned and the full descriptions will be posted prior to registration.
-Our purpose in posting these descriptions is to give enough information for potential participants to decide whether to save the date and arrange any necessary lodging.
+Please note that trips are being planned and the detailed descriptions will be posted prior to registration.
+Our purpose in posting these preliminary descriptions is to give enough information for potential participants to decide whether to save the date and arrange any necessary lodging.
+See detailed trip descriptions below as they are posted.

 Detroit Lake with Clark Niewendorp July 20